Visa & passport information

 Tourist visa

 People from a lot of countries do not need to apply for a tourist visa to go to Peru.
 If you are from one of the ¨visa free countries¨, you just go to Peru.
 Then they will give you a tourist visa, which is a stamp in your passport.
-This tourist visa is valid for up to 90 days.
-That is it!
+A tourist visa is valid for a maximum of 90 days.
+The yearly maximum stay is 183 days in Peru per year.

 If you have a passport from one of the following countries, you don´t need a tourist visa.
 You will receive a stamp in your passport upon arrival in Peru: European Union and Switzerland, US, Canada and Mexico, all South American countries, Australia, New Zealand, Indonesia, Israel, Japan, Laos, Malaysia, Philippines, Singapore, Thailand and South Africa.
 For almost all African countries, some Central American countries and most Asian and Eastern European countries you do need to arrange your visa before going to Peru.
 If you are on a tourist visa in Peru, you can´t sign legal documents like a work contract, property purchase or apartment rent.
 You will need a permission to sign contracts otherwise the papers are not legal.
 You can get this permit at the migration office.